IntCDC/VisuAlFroG/docs/HowtoGuide.md

 <!-- ###################################################################### -->
 ### Building and Installation

-- Open the `VisFroG.sln` file with Visual Studio 2022.
+- Open the `VisuAlFroG.sln` file with Visual Studio 2022.
 - Open the file  `SciChartInterface\SciChartRuntimeLicenseKey.cs` and replace *INSERT YOUR SCICHART LICENCE KEY HERE* with your SciChart runtime license key.
   - *Optional:* Make *git* skip your local changes in `SciChartInterface\SciChartRuntimeLicenseKey.cs`, e.g. via *git Bash*:
 ```console